lakshaysethi/Assignment_1_7420_ls/Assignment documents/Journal.md

 for the last 4-5 hours I have been working on a personal Android  project - goals app

 I also want to work on a journal writer

+I will write more now

+I have made some progress on the goals app its  good :)

+I slept at 6 am  and  I woke up just now -  5:15 pm  sleep time 11hrs 15 mins bad

+np im rested well.